911±¬ÁÏÍø

 Biography

-I am originally from the great state of Mississippi where I received my Bachelor of Science in Recreation with emphasis in therapeutic and a psychology minor from the University of Southern Mississippi in 2003.
-I worked within the field of recreational therapy as a therapist with primarily patients over the age of 55 in all aspects of care including skilled, acute behavioral health, assisted living, long-term care and hospice care.
-After working for a clinician for 15 years, I earned my Master of Science in parks, recreation, and program management with emphasis in recreational therapy from Clemson University in 2018.
-I have a Ph.D. in instructional design and development from the 911±¬ÁÏÍø.
-With over 20 years of experience as a recreational therapist, I have had the opportunity to apply that practical experience within my graduate studies and as an educator.
-My family, pups, and friends are a huge part of my life.
-In my free time, I enjoy activities with my family such as fishing, kayaking, boating, antiquing, and socializing!
-Independently, I value knitting, art, sewing, and reading.
+I am originally from Mississippi, where I received my Bachelor of Science in Recreation with an emphasis in therapeutic recreation and a psychology minor from the University of Southern Mississippi in 2003.
+I worked in recreational therapy for over 15 years as a clinician, primarily serving patients over age 55 across all care settings including skilled nursing, acute behavioral health, assisted living, long-term care, and hospice care.
+In 2018, I earned my Master of Science in Parks, Recreation, and Program Management with an emphasis in recreational therapy from Clemson University.
+I also hold a Ph.D. in Instructional Design and Development from the 911±¬ÁÏÍø.
+With over 20 years of experience as a recreational therapist, I have been able to apply that practical knowledge within my graduate studies and current work as an educator.
+My family, dogs, and friends are central to my life.
+I enjoy spending time with family through activities like fishing, kayaking, boating, antiquing, and socializing.
+In my personal time, I value knitting, art, sewing, and reading.

 Courses